Copper and Silver Ionisation

 Results of tests carried out during a research project completed in 1996 by BSRIA in the UK showed that copper and silver ionisation was effective against Legionella bacteria in both cold and hot water systems with water temperatures as low as 35°C. Meanwhile, studies of hot water systems in hospitals in the USA suggested that copper and silver ionisation eliminated L. pneumophila contamination in systems with relatively low water volume (<200 L) and without hot water storage tanks (Liu et al. 1994, Coville et al. 1993).

-A new hospital building in London has been using the Orca copper and silver ionisation system since opening in 2011 with deliberately reduced water temperatures.
+A new hospital building has been using the Orca copper and silver ionisation system since opening in 2011 with deliberately reduced water temperatures.
 100% Legionella control and 90% Pseudomonas control at temperatures between 17 and 45 °C has been achieved.
 The installation of a copper and silver ionisation system also minimised the use of thermostatic mixing valves due to the lower temperatures.
 This therefore eliminates the need for mixing valve maintenance regimes and corresponding costs.
 In addition, by allowing the system to operate at lower temperatures, a 33% reduction in energy consumption associated with heating water was achieved.

 These results show that, when temperatures are lower than those recommended by authorities, having copper and silver as a secondary Legionella control modality will ensure the water system is still protected.
+You can read a full study on Legionella control at low temperatures below.

-No COSSH Issues
+No COSHH Issues

-Scientific Evidence Of Copper and Silver Ionisation
+Scientific Evidence Of Copper and Silver Water Treatment

 HSE and Copper Silver Ionisation